semgrep/semgrep-network-broker/README.md

 `semgrep-network-broker dump` dumps the current config.
 This is useful to see what the result of multiple configurations overlays would result in

+### genkey

+`semgrep-network-broker genkey` generates a base64 private key to stdout

 ### pubkey

-`semgrep-network-broker pubkey` generates a private key

-### genkey
-`semgrep-network-broker genkey` generates a public key for a given private key (via stdin)
+`semgrep-network-broker pubkey` generates a base64 public key for a given private key (via stdin)

 ### relay
 `semgrep-network-broker relay` launches an HTTP server that relays request that match a certain rule.